jruby/jruby-rack/README.md

   this option to en empty string (or 'false') it acts as if the ENV hash was cleared out (similar to the now removed `jruby.rack.ignore.env` option).
 - `jruby.runtime.env.rubyopt`: Set to true to cause ENV['RUBYOPT']
-  to be retained even when using `jruby.runtime.env` to override environemnt (similar to how the removed `jruby.rack.ignore.env` option behaved by default).
+  to be retained even when using `jruby.runtime.env` to override the environment.
+- `jruby.rack.env.gem_path`: If set to `true` (the default) jruby-rack will ensure ENV['GEM_PATH'] is altered to include the `gem.path` above.
+If you set it to a value, this value will be used as GEM_PATH, overriding the environment and ignoring `gem.path` etc. By setting this option to en empty string the ENV['GEM_PATH'] will not be modified by jruby-rack at all and will retain its original values implied by the process environment and `jruby.runtime.env` setting.
 - `jruby.rack.logging`: Specify the logging device to use.
 Defaults to `servlet_context`.
 See below.
 - `jruby.rack.request.size.initial.bytes`: Initial size for request body memory